TheGoodlike13/liberty_or_death/README.md

 This time the virtual machine launches successfully.
 BUT!
 Not so fast!
 It asks me to select a boot option, and I select "Try or install Ubuntu".
 Then it leaves me with a black console screen.
-That feels like the opposite of trying or installing Ubuntu, doesn't it?
+I know it's linux, but surely it can't be THAT bad?
 Ugh.

 Time to try some of the things suggest by [#black_ubuntu](#black_ubuntu)!
 Setting the OS to 64-bit and giving it 128 MB VRAM?
 No dice.